Latest Blog Posts

 This bed starts out as a lovely piece of furniture

-Depending on the shape of your space one type of unit may be better than another one.
-The selling feature of the bed in a cabinet is it doesn’t need to be attached to the wall and seemed to be the design that it could be easily moved around within a home or to a new home.
+Depending on the shape of your space one type of unit may be better than another.
+The selling feature of the bed in a cabinet is it doesn’t need to be attached to the wall and seems to be the design that it could be easily moved around within a home or to a new home.

 Buying a bed that allows you to have great storage options can solve some problems.
 This bed has drawers for storage, on the end and the side as well as under the mattress.